 Then came an urban cycling adventure, thanks to Jeff’s invitation, that was equally as fascinating: The Five Boro Bike Tour, “Boro” being short for “borough.”
-On this annual tour, in one day, an endless flow of bikers ride through all five boroughs of Manhattan.
-I remember having a headache through the whole thing due to missing my coffee that morning and not wanting to break out of the flow to buy a cup, but I had one of the best days of my life nonetheless.
+On this annual tour, in one day an endless flow of bikers ride through all five boroughs of Manhattan.
+I remember having a headache through the whole thing due to missing coffee that morning and not wanting to break out of the flow to buy a cup, but I had one of the best days of my life nonetheless.

 In between these two tours, came a few seasons with a mountain bike and my marriage to Scott.
 Scott and I both bought Hoo Koo E Koos, probably the first mountain bikes for many.
 We biked on the fire roads in the Tahoe National Forest (getting lost which made for an eight-hour adventure); we frequented the Shell Ridge Open Space; and we spent one gnarly weekend navigating the canyons of Nevada City.
-Oh, those were the days…until I flipped over the handlebars on a steep decline and decided I wanted to go back to roads that were paved.
+Oh, those were the days…until I flipped over the handlebars on a steep decline and decided I wanted to go back to roads that were paved and more civilized.